-The 1:1 program at North Hunterdon-Voorhees is a multi-year endeavor that really started in 2011-2012 as the Strategic Plan for the District identified 1:1 as one of the major activities projected in relation to educational excellence.
+The 1:1 program at North Hunterdon-Voorhees was launched as a multi-year endeavor that started in 2011-2012 as the Strategic Plan for the District identified 1:1 as one of the major activities projected in relation to educational excellence.

 The 2011-2012 school year was a research year where we started to gather information about the experiences of other school districts that have already implemented 1:1 programs.
 An overall picture of what challenges we were going to face in terms of infrastructure and adoption started to take place.